More Than a Feeling

-"More Than a Feeling" is a song by the American rock band Boston, released as the lead single and the opening track from the band's 1976 debut album by Epic Records in September 1976, with "Smokin' as the B-side.
-Tom Scholz wrote the entire song.
-The single entered the US Billboard Hot 100 on September 18 and peaked at number five.
+"More Than a Feeling" is a song by the American rock band Boston, released as the lead single from the band's 1976 debut album Boston by Epic Records in August 1976, with "Smokin' as the B-side.
+Tom Scholz wrote the song.
+It entered the US Billboard Hot 100 on September 18 and peaked at number 5.
 The track is now a staple of classic rock radio, and in 2008, it was named the 39th-best hard rock song of all time by VH1.
-It was included in the Rock and Roll Hall of Fame list of the "500 Songs That Shaped Rock and Roll" and was ranked number 212 on Rolling Stones "500 Greatest Songs of All Time" list in 2021, updated from its previous position of number 500 on the 2004 version.
+It was included in the Rock and Roll Hall of Fame lists of the "500 Songs That Shaped Rock and Roll" and was ranked number 212 on Rolling Stones "500 Greatest Songs of All Time" list in 2021, updated from its previous position of number 500 on the 2004 version.

 Background and writing

 "More than a Feeling" took Scholz five years to complete.
 Scholz wrote the lyrics based on the idea of losing someone close, and on the way in which music can connect a person to memories of the past.
 Though not based on any specific event in Scholz's life, he did take the name Marianne from his cousin.
 It is one of six songs (five of which eventually appeared on the Boston album) that he worked on in his basement from 1968 to 1975, before Boston got its record contract.
 The drum parts were originally developed by Jim Masdea, although Sib Hashian played the drums on the official release.
 The song is in compound AABA form.